Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 draft-ietf-emu-eap-fido-00:

 > * First WG draft
-> * Update way FIDO client data is concatenated (include protocol binding at the very beginning)
+> * Update way FIDO client data is constructed (include protocol binding at the very beginning, before exported key material from TLS)
 > * Change auth requirements attribute to array of ints or text string, with text strings used for experimental features
 > * Update IANA section for registry of auth requirement ints